UNSAT Solver Synthesis via Monte Carlo Forest Search: Experimental Setup

-\paragraph{Computing Resources} We ran our model training and solver benchmarking experiments on a shared cluster with A100 GPUs.
-For Knuth Synthesis runs, we used a large shared cluster of CPU nodes.
+We ran our model training and solver benchmarking experiments on a shared cluster with A100 GPUs, equipped with 32 2.10GHz Intel Xeon E5-2683 v4 CPUs with 40960 KB cache and 96 GB RAM each, running openSUSE Leap 42.1 (x86\_64).
+For Knuth Synthesis runs, we used a large shared cluster of CPU nodes with 1109 nodes, equipped with 64 2.40 GHz 2 x AMD Rome 7532 with 256 MB of L3 cache.
 Each Knuth Synthesis run was allocated 16 GB of memory and a maximum of 48 hours for \texttt{R3SAT} and \texttt{sgen} and 72 hours for \texttt{satfc}.
 Each benchmarking run was allocated 8 GB of memory.

-\paragraph{Benchmarks} We targeted instance distributions that are well known and difficult for modern SAT solvers, with similar-sized action spaces to Go.
-We did not consider industrial SAT Competition instances, as they often contain millions of variables with state spaces significantly larger than any deployed MCTS application of which we are aware.
-We evaluated our approach on a canonical random distribution (\texttt{R3SAT}: uniform random 3-SAT at the solubility phase transition), a notoriously difficult crafted distribution (\texttt{sgen} \citep{Spence2010}), and a practical application distribution (\texttt{satfc} \citep{Frechette2016}: station repacking problems from the 2016 FCC incentive auction).

-For \texttt{R3SAT}, we trained on 300-variable instances, for which calling a subsolver was quick ($\approx$ 1 second solving time), and filtered out satisfiable instances for training and testing.
-To evaluate upward size generalization, we set aside 100 test instances at both our training size of 300 variables as well as at 350, 400, and 450 variables.
-For \texttt{sgen}, we trained on 65 variables; to evaluate upward size generalization we set aside 100 test instances at both our training size of 65 variables as well as at 75, 85, and 95 variables.
-For \texttt{satfc}, we trained on small ($<2000$-variable) instances from localized regions of the U.S. interference graph, and filtered out satisfiable instances.
-We set aside 100 test instances of our training distribution and also generated a set of 100 more challenging instances to evaluate whether our model generalized from training on easier instances.
-Details in Appendix \ref{app:benchmarks}.

-\paragraph{Knuth efficiency} We evaluated the efficiency gains of using Knuth samples to approximate the tree size of rollout trees by tracking incumbent tree size over time against a non-Knuth baseline.
-For 100 instances from the training distribution of each of the three benchmarks, we ran Knuth Synthesis and a second variant without Knuth samples where the the full proof tree is evaluated for every rollout.
-For the full-proof-tree baseline, we backed up rewards in the correct tree MDP compatible way with rewards only propagating to ancestors in the DPLL proof tree.
-We allocated $10^{5}s$ wall time for each instance and measured tree size every 100 lookaheads of our incumbent policy, which takes the highest count action at every state breaking ties first by the tree size estimate and randomly thereafter, and otherwise used the pretraining parameters described earlier.

-\paragraph{Baselines} Our Knuth Synthesis procedure synthesizes DPLL policies.
-Therefore, we sought to evaluate against other purely DPLL solvers rather than to make apples-to-oranges comparisons to clause learning (CDCL) solvers, which represent the state of the art for UNSAT solving.
-(We ultimately aim to integrate our MCFS ideas into the much richer design space of CDCL solvers, but anticipate that this will require going beyond the tree MDP formalism.)
-To make our comparisons as fair as possible, we set our baseline to the same solver we chose as our subsolver: \texttt{kcnfs07} \citep{Dequen2003}, which is specifically designed for and is among the strongest solvers for \texttt{R3SAT}.
-We used its most recent competition submission at the 2007 SAT Competition \citep{SATcomp2007}, where it won the silver medal in the Random UNSAT track.
-It had previously won the gold medal in the 2005 Random UNSAT track.